 Social workers will help you seek counseling and support groups for your addictions, if needed.
 An inability to control addictive behaviors will exclude patients from being listed for a transplant.

 Your Ability to Manage Your Health Before TransplantThe transplant center will be looking for indications that you are able to manage your health and that you care about maintaining your health whenever possible.
 For example, if you are waiting for a kidney transplant but you are not following your doctor’s instructions, you may not be considered a candidate.
 The post-transplant regime is rigorous and requires diligence; your ability to follow your current regimen will be considered an indication of your willingness to take care of yourself after surgery.
+Non-compliance with important health maintenance instructions, such as drinking alcohol while in treatment for a liver problem, could exclude an individual from the liver transplant list.

 The Decision -- National Waiting List or Not?You will be notified if you have been approved for transplantation once the evaluation has been completed and the different members of the team have made a determination of your suitability.
 The decision is not made by any one person; the team as a whole decides if you will make a good candidate for a successful transplant.